 At it’s deepest, I’d say there was around 12″ of fresh in my garden.
 With snow being so close at hand, it’s hard to not imagine different snowboarding possibilities.
 Walking through deep snow makes it feel like being in resort…

 I’ve taken this week off work to (hopefully) submit my first iPhone application.
 James and I are writing an iPhone application – it’s snowboard related.
-We’ve actually got two on the go, this being the second, but we paused on the first because this one is smaller and seemed like a better choice as our first attempt.
+We’ve actually got two on the go, this being the second, but we paused on the first one (which is a snowboard size calculator).

 I don’t want to say much about it now, if anything at all.
 Not because I think someone will rush out and steal the idea – more because I’d rather wait until it’s live on the AppStore.
 Until then, it’s just something we’re playing with.